camunda/camunda-docs-manual/content/reference/rest/process-definition/get-start-form-key.md

   </tr>
   <tr>
     <td>key</td>
-    <td>The key of the process definition (the latest version thereof) to get the start form for.</td>
+    <td>The key of the process definition (the latest version thereof) to get the start form for.
+Cannot be used when more than one tenant has a process definition with the given key.</td>
   </tr>
 </table>

-Note that the path parameter `key` cannot be used when more than one tenant has a process definition with the given key.

 # Result